cloudacademypilot/sql-migration-prerequisites-lab/steps/2_dma-assessment-and-sku-recommendation/documentation.md

     ![DMA Assessment](assets/41.jpg)

+    At the end of script Pop up will appear where you need to enter the username and Password.
+This step is required only for the validation of         completion of script.

 7. After all the requirements are installed, DMA assessment will run and it will bring up a pop up window where the DMA assessment result is available as shown below.

     ![DMA Assessment](assets/43.jpg)